gpiozero/gpiozero/docs/compat.rst

 that's all they use.
 Theoretically you could also mix and match regular motors and phase-enable motors although there's little sense in doing so.

+The former functionality (passing tuples to the :class:`Robot` constructor) will remain as deprecated functionality for gpiozero 2.0, but will be removed in a future 2.x release.

 .. _Python documentation: https://docs.python.org/3/
 .. _porting guide: https://docs.python.org/3/howto/pyporting.html